aminemanssouri/PM/README.md

 🗃️ Clean DTO-Model Mapping via AutoMapper

 🧪 API Endpoints
 Use Swagger UI to interact with all endpoints.
-Examples include:
+Example endpoints:

-/api/auth/login
+POST /api/auth/login

-/api/auth/google-login
+POST /api/auth/google-login

-/api/cars
+GET /api/cars

-/api/bookings
+POST /api/bookings

-/api/users
+GET /api/users/{id}

 💡 Contribution
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

-PRs are welcome!
-Please ensure code follows clean architecture principles and includes unit tests.
+Make sure to follow clean architecture principles and include relevant unit/integration tests.

 📃 License
-This project is licensed under the MIT License.# PM
+This project is licensed under the MIT License.
-A car rental and sales web app built with React and ASP.NET Core.